 This lonely feeling had become a staple of the girl's afternoons ever since she'd been deemed old enough to make her own way home from school.
 Giving her a freshly cut key and showing her the operating procedure of the gas oven, her mother had informed her that, as money was a little bit tight, being able to work a few extra hours each day could make all the difference.

 This was more than okay with Eleanor who, as a "responsible young woman of eleven", as her mother had phrased it, was no longer obliged to spend upwards of thirty minutes shivering in the winter cold outside her school after closing, while she awaited a parent's arrival.

 The heightened sense of responsibility did nothing, however, to assuage her unease about walking alone through an overgrown patch of land so close to the church and its grounds' permanent residents.

 Attempting to distract herself from the the unease, Eleanor was plucking plump ripe blackberries from the hedgerow dividing Boarell Common from the churchyard, and their juice was steadily staining her fingers a deep purple-red.

-The man-thing approached silently.
-Fingers of green grasped desperately for purchase as it glode through the overgrowth.
-She turned as he approached.
-The last thing the girl would remember of her life as Eleanor Beeforth was the white plastic mask whose proboscis protruded grotesquely from its face, woollen noodles of pale hair tumbling down around its temples.
-The mask whose chilling grin belied an undertow of soul-wrenching horror.
+The man-thing approached silently while fingers of green grasped desperately for purchase at his hem as he glode through the overgrowth.
+The girl turned as he reached her, and the last thing she would remember of her life as Eleanor Beeforth was the white plastic mask whose proboscis protruded grotesquely from its center, woollen noodles of pale hair tumbling down around its temples; the mask, whose ostensibly cheery grin belied an undertow of soul-wrenching, otherworldly horror.